gemrb/gemrb.github.io/_drafts/2020-08-29-interview-with-jaka-kranjc.md

 we don't support yet.
 Externalizing more of the combat logic is also important for anyone else that may want to use the engine.

+At some point we'll also have to clean up our character animation subsystem.
+It's my least favourite part of the codebase and I barely touched it, but it's again something that can reduce the need for a bunch of hacks and also make adding new animations much easier to understand and implement.
+It definitely won't be done by me though!

 **9. Is there any organizational or financial support on your wishlist?
 Something else you consider still missing or worth improving?**